Architlall/TDOC-Esolang/README.md

 CReact is a brand new crazy language that does all, plus its open-source add more layers to it make it more powerful :)

-So we would be building a new esoteric (basically means crazy af) language that gets interpreted to C language and gets compiled to give any result you want: conditionals, loops, characters, arithmetic, functions, recursion...
+So we would be building a new esoteric (basically means crazy) language that gets interpreted to C language and gets compiled to give any result you want: conditionals, loops, characters, arithmetic, functions, recursion...

 ## Prerequisites :